Unicode Symbol for โ€œe.g.โ€ (exempli gratia)

 Then, i tried several alternatives, but none are satisfactory.
 Replacing them by full word โ€œfor exampleโ€ is too long.
 And โ€œexampleโ€ is also too long, but also there the meaning is slightly different. โ€œe.g.โ€ is โ€œfor exampleโ€, and usually followed by short concrete examples.
 While, โ€œExampleโ€, is more of a single full example.

 Then, i thought of the abbrev โ€œexโ€.
 It's not good because it has too many meanings.
-For example, it may read as the letter X, which is a common name to many things (for example: Xmas, X-man, X-window, eXtreme, etc), and can mean like โ€œex-boyfriendโ€.
+For example, it may read as the letter X, which is a common name to many things (e.g. Xmas, X-man, X-window, eXtreme, etc), and can mean like โ€œex-boyfriendโ€.
 The โ€œex.โ€ itself has a ending dot issue.
 The โ€œex.โ€ itself isn't in common practice.

 Also tried the Unicode arrow: